File

 Format

 Output the records as JSON (without additional tag and timestamp attributes).
-There is no configuration parameters for plain format.
+There are no configuration parameters for plain format.

-Output the records as csv.
-Csv supports an additional configuration parameter.
+Output the records in CSV format.
+CSV mode supports an additional configuration parameter.

 Delimiter

-Output the records as LTSV.
-LTSV supports an additional configuration parameter.
+Output the records in LTSV format.
+LTSV mode supports an additional configuration parameter.

 Delimiter